 You get to Peter's channel with a click here, however, make sure, you start with episode one!

 The Johann Sebastian Bach cartoon film: More than 50 episodes.
 Learn, how the unique composer and star musician mastered to live his life and to meet so many important persons on the Thuringian's path to an unmatched musical perfection and unique music work.

 99 Music Calendars, Composers Calendars and Bach Calendars

 What a gift for musicians: a cool music calendar, a great composers calendar, a real Bach calendar.
-It comes in 3 sizes, it comes in European which is poster style and you get this cute this year plus the following year.
+It comes in 3 sizes, it comes in European which is poster style and in US style.
+And you get this cute this year plus the following year.
 Click here to the shop.

 This Bach cartoon film with the title "Sebastian" wants to be different than some 7,000 Bach biographies are.
 And that is why the whole story of Peter Fielding, a multi-artistic talent doesn't start on March 31st of the year 1685 (...
 J.S: Bach's birthday), but on March 3rd of the year 1695, when Johann Sebastian Bach's beloved father died.
 And that was shortly after the future composer's mother had died.
 That is how the story, better the Johann Sebastian Bach cartoon movie starts like none of these 7,000 Bach biographies in way more than 250 years since Bach's death in 1750.